 Saying "thank you"

-Following an interview, promptly (within 2 business days) write the interviewer a letter expressing appreciation and thanks for the interview.
+Following an interview, promptly (within 2 business days) write the interviewer a letter expressing appreciation for the interview.

 The purpose of this letter is to: